mrakgr/Trading-Journal/journal_2025.md

 As a rule, I am going to avoid high volume breakouts in low momentum stucks.
 Period.
 There is enough opportunity in high momentum vehicles that I don't need the slower ones.

 I trade the markets, not the individual stocks.
 I trade the system.

+7:40pm.
+Those earnings breakout trades that I did in PII and ACI remind me of the trading I used to do in 2007 - 2014.
+They have the same feel.
+I need to stop doing them.
+I need to focus on the regular breakouts, not the huge gappers unless the news catalyst is really extraordinary.
+Like 100% sales increase or something like that.
+Otherwise forget it.
+Just avoid them.
+There are so many of these meaningless earnings trades and I am drawn to them like moth to flame.
+I need to find the right balance of price action and volume.

+Sorting by relative volume puts me in the wrong state.
+I need to scroll down the list.